-If we have to put NYX's music into words, we can speak of its powerful evocative power, somewhere between a dark tale and a new improvised music orchestrated in a disquieting and profound way.
+If we had to describe NYX's music in words, we could say that it has a powerful evocative quality, somewhere between a dark fairy tale and a new form of improvised music, orchestrated in a disturbing and profound way.

 Coproduction